-70 fl oz / 2 litres white grape juice

-8oz / 227g tinned peaches

-14oz / 397g sugar
+70 fl oz / 2 litres white grape juice 8oz / 227g tinned peaches 14oz / 397g sugar Nutrients

-8oz / 227g tinned lychees

-0.4oz / 11g tartaric acid

-Nutrients

-9oz / 227g tinned lychees

-0.4oz / 11g tartaric acid

-yeast - Gervin no 5

 Build up the yeast starter with the grape juice, apple juice, acid and sugar to a volume of 5 pints.
 When most of the sugar has been used, crush the peaches and lychees, treat with pectolase and metabisulphite and pulp ferment for 2 days.
 Strain into a demi john, top up with water and ferment to dryness.
-When racked and clarified, sweeten to taste, specific gravity approximately 1.015.
+When racked and clarified, sweeten to taste, using a non-fermentable sweetener, or treat with sorbate and sulphite if using normal sugar.
+Specific gravity approximately 1.015.
 The final sweetened wine will have an alcohol content between 10% and 11%, with an acidity of about 0.7%.